ohbm/hackathon2020/.github/ISSUE_TEMPLATE/hackathon-project-template.md

 Some examples:
 -   implement a new feature for a package
+-   create a tutorial for a package
 -   make a python version of your matlab based toolbox
--   come up a prototype of standardized consent form that can be used by different labs
+-   come up with a prototype of a standardized consent form that can be used by different labs
--   create an fantastic list of neuroscience ressources that will help generations of young researchers to come
+-   create a fantastic list of neuroscience ressources that will help generations of young researchers to come

 ## Skills required to participate